aldryn/aldryn-boilerplate-bootstrap3/docs/javascript/structure.rst

 Additional modules which are loaded using **require.js** or other AMD systems should be placed within this folder.

 Addons are typically loaded using *django-sekizai* where modules present an easier way to structure globally required JavaScript or an application by itself.
-Add additional folders to further support organization when required.
+Add additional folders to further support organisation when required.

 ..
 HINT::
    ``static/js/modules/ckeditor.wysiwyg.js`` is loaded by the djangocms-text-ckeditor module to define additional